 For more details of the changes and how they will affect new apprenticeship starts, please read the following preface page to the framework document.
 NB: Please check the "Revising a Framework" section for information on any additional changes that may have been made to this framework.

 Latest framework version?

-For any previous versions of this framework: www.acwcerts.co.uk/framework library
+For any previous versions of this framework: www.acwcerts.co.uk/framework_library Issue date: 17 December 2018